Skip to Content

 On your second trip to Scotland, add Glasgow to your itinerary…

-Street art murals, hipster bars, and an excellent music scene, Glasgow is great all year round but really shines come December so consider it for your next European Christmas break.
+With street art murals, hipster bars, and an excellent music scene, Glasgow is great all year round but really shines come December, so consider it for your next European Christmas break.

 George Square, close to the main shopping drag, Buchanan Street, turns into a Winter Wonderland with rides, stalls, and decorations.